-People often ask me if purchasing an Office Language Pack or Proofing Tools, or installing a system Language Pack for Win 7/Vista/XP or Windows 8/10 would be a better way to solve this problem.
+People often ask me if an Office Language Pack or Proofing Tools, or installing a system Language Pack for Win 7/Vista/XP or Windows 8/10 would be a better way to solve this problem.

 No. The main feature of Language Packs is to turn all the menus and dialogs into Chinese.
 When you run them, both types of language packs do indeed change the locale, but as I've shown you can do this without buying anything.
 And Proofing Tools add interesting features, mostly to Word, but also do nothing to help with this.

 The same issues with Word described above will also be a problem when you reply to messages from people using Western encodings.
 The main reason I recommend Language Packs at all for non-native speakers of Chinese are for the Proofing Tools, including a pop-up Chinese-English dictionary, simplified/traditional character conversion and other features, but more and more of those have been given away separately in recent years.

 Questions?
 Contact me anytime.